The Insider Guide To Living In Malaga As An Expat

 El Centro

-El Centro, the Old City, is downtown Málaga.
-A location with accessibility to everything from daily life to pleasure.
+El Centro, the Old City, is downtown Málaga—a location with accessibility to everything from daily life to pleasure.
 In the summer, you’ll see more tourists than locals.

 Soho